Jacques Dutronc: 1980s

 In 1980, Dutronc began work on a new album under the direction of Jacques Wolfsohn, now an executive at Gaumont Musique.
 Wolfsohn proposed that Dutronc write with both Jacques Lanzmann and Serge Gainsbourg.
 During recording, Wolfsohn proposed to Lanzmann and Gainsbourg that they each work on alternative lyrics to go with one of Dutronc's instrumental demos.
-Lanzmann objected to being placed in competition against another writer, and dropped out of the project.
-The resulting album, Guerre et pets ("War and Farts" - a play on the title of Tolstoy's novel), consequently only includes two Lanzmann-Dutronc compositions, and is mainly written by Dutronc and Gainsbourg.
+Lanzmann objected to being placed in competition against another writer and dropped out of the project.
+The resulting album, Guerre et pets ("War and Farts" – a play on the title of Tolstoy's novel), consequently includes only two Lanzmann–Dutronc compositions and is mainly written by Dutronc and Gainsbourg.
 The album's lead single, "L'hymne à l'amour", received little airplay because its lyric consists primarily of racial epithets (the opening line, roughly translated, is "gook, wog, towel-head, yid"), and the album was only a moderate commercial success.
 The follow-up, 1982's C'est pas du bronze, was written with Anne Ségalen, by now divorced from Jacques Lanzmann, and was released to a frosty critical reception.

-Dutronc's acting career continued during the 1980s, and he appeared in films such as Malevil and Barbet Schroeder's Tricheurs.
+Dutronc's acting career continued during the 1980s, and he appeared in films such as Malevil and Barbet Schroeder's Cheaters (Tricheurs).
 In 1987, he released a further album, C.Q.F.Dutronc.
-Most of the songs were written by Dutronc without a partner, although he collaborated with Etienne Daho on one track and with Jean-François Bernardini of the Corsican folk group I Muvrini on another.
+Most of the songs were written by Dutronc without a partner, although he collaborated with Étienne Daho on one track and with Jean-François Bernardini of the Corsican folk group I Muvrini on another.

 1990s

-In 1992, Dutronc was awarded the César for Best Actor for the title role in Maurice Pialat's biopic Van Gogh.
+In 1992, Dutronc was awarded the César for Best Actor for the title role in Maurice Pialat's biographical film Van Gogh.
 Critic Christopher Null commented that Dutronc "manages to embody the obvious manic depression from Van Gogh's later years, all exuding from his scraggly face, sunken eyes, and bony frame... the searing Dutronc is the real reason to sit through the film".

-In November 1992, Dutronc played three comeback concerts at the Casino de Paris, highlights from which were released as a film, directed by Jean-Marie Périer and as a live album, Dutronc au Casino.
+In November 1992, Dutronc played three comeback concerts at the Casino de Paris, highlights from which were released as a film directed by Jean-Marie Périer and as a live album, Dutronc au Casino.
 At around this time, Dutronc began work on a new studio album, Brèves rencontres, but work progressed slowly and it was not released until 1995.

-During the 1990s, Dutronc appeared in two films by Patrick Grandperret and was nominated for a César Award for best supporting actor in 1999, for his role in Nicole Garcia's Place Vendôme.
+During the 1990s, Dutronc appeared in two films by Patrick Grandperret and was nominated for a César Award for Best Supporting Actor in 1999, for his role in Nicole Garcia's Place Vendôme.